elvator02/kush_shell/README.md

     - echo: Display text.
     - history: View and execute previously entered commands.
     - exit: Exit the shell.
+    - fc: gives the last command in a text editor(here nano, you can also use vim by changing editor name to vi in kush_fc).

 - Command Execution: The shell can execute external commands by forking a child process.
 - Command History: The shell maintains a history of previously entered commands.